 “My whole world just came crumbling down because I was like, how do we go from stomachache to heart transplant so quickly?”
 Mario said.
 “It turned out that my genetics held the clue and the cure.”

-Mario’s mom mentioned that her brother was managing a similar health condition and this encouraged doctors to look further into a possible genetic link.
+Mario’s parents mentioned that another family member was managing a similar health condition.
 Luckily for Mario, Rady Children’s has a Genomics Institute that could help provide an answer.
-After digging further into his genome, it turned out that Mario had a mutation in a gene called TTN.
+Just one day after his blood was drawn, ultra-rapid whole genome sequencing showed Mario had a mutation in a gene called TTN.
 This gene produces a protein called Titin that helps heart muscle cells stick together and contract properly.
 However, due to the gene mutation, Mario’s body couldn’t make a normal functioning Titin protein, which can lead to heart problems over time.
 Not everyone with this mutation will develop heart issues and the age at which symptoms appear can vary, even within families.
 The Titin protein is also found in skeletal muscles and depending on where the mutation is located, it can affect the heart or muscles, or both.

 After only two days on the transplant list, Mario received a donor heart.
 The surgery was a success and Mario’s road to recovery began.
 Fortunately, his new, donated, heart is not affected by the TTN mutation and he can expect to make a full recovery.